Semaglutide in Singapore: Uses, Benefits & Side Effects

 "Having both a weekly injection and a daily tablet option allows us to tailor the approach.
 Some patients prefer the convenience of once-weekly dosing, while others favour a daily oral routine."
 "Having both a weekly injection and a daily tablet option allows us to tailor the approach.
 Some patients prefer the convenience of once-weekly dosing, while others favour a daily oral routine."

-Dr Jana Lim | MBChB, MMed, Family Physician
+Dr Jana Lim | MBChB, MMed (FM), Family Physician

 Dr Jana Lim